Clarifying the Services of the

 What We Do and What We Don’t Do

-Contributed By: Dr. Cathy Pratt, BCBA-D
+Contributed by: Dr. Cathy Pratt, BCBA-D

 The overall goals of the IRCA are to conduct outreach training and consultations, engage in research, and develop and disseminate information on behalf of individuals across the Autism Spectrum.
 The IRCA’s efforts focus on providing communities, organizations, agencies, and families with the knowledge and skills to support children and adults, of all ages, in typical early intervention, school, community, work, and home settings.
-We are university-based and part of Indiana University’s Indiana Institute on Disability and Community.
+We are university-based and part of Indiana University’s Indiana Institute on Disability and Community

 Here is what we DO:

 - Engage in applied research.
-As a university-based program, a primary responsibility of the IRCA staff is to conduct research.
-Strategies and policies that enhance the quality of life for individuals across the autism spectrum are a primary focus of research.
+Every three years IRCA staff conduct a Needs Assessment survey to gather data from families and/or professionals about the status of programs and supports related to individuals across the autism spectrum.
 In addition, doctoral and other graduate students are supported in their individual research and service efforts.

 - Conduct outreach activities for families.
-A listing of parent groups around Indiana can be found on the IRCA website (www.iidc.indiana.edu/index.php?pageId=546).
+A listing of parent groups around Indiana can be found on the IRCA website (https://www.iidc.indiana.edu/pages/parent-groups).
 Parent support group leaders are invited to be included on an IRCA-managed announcement-only listserv to receive resource and information updates important to families with members on the autism spectrum.
 In addition, IRCA staff work with local schools and parent groups to provide on-site presentations at parent support group meetings across Indiana.

 - Train school-based teams in Indiana.
 Every year local special education planning districts are invited to organize a team to receive more intensive training in educating and supporting students across the autism spectrum.
-Once trained, IRCA staff is available to provide ongoing support to assist individual teams in achieving goals within their district.
+Once trained, IRCA staff are available to provide ongoing support to assist individual teams in achieving goals within their district.

 - Participate in national/state/local organizations.
 IRCA staff members are also involved in various local, state, and national organizations in a volunteer capacity and serve on various boards and committees.
 This helps staff bring national initiatives to Indiana.

 - Perhaps the activity that keeps us the busiest is responding to the numerous emails and calls requesting assistance, guidance, and resources related to programming and service options.
 Every year, IRCA staff answers hundreds of requests for information about topics that range from behavior to insurance coverage.
-As Indiana’s statewide autism center, IRCA is committed to responding with accurate and timely information that addresses the needs of individuals across the autism spectrum and across the lifespan.
+As Indiana’s statewide and state-mandated autism center, IRCA is committed to responding with accurate and timely information that addresses the needs of individuals across the autism spectrum and across the lifespan.

-While we engage in many activities, there are a number of activities that are outside our work scope.
-We can however refer families, professionals, and other interested individuals to programs that provide these services that IRCA does not provide.
+- While we engage in many activities, there are a number of activities that are outside our work scope.
+We can however refer families, professionals, and other interested individuals to programs that provide services that IRCA does not provide.

-Here’s what we do not do:
+Here’s what we DO Not do:

 - We are not a funding agency.
 The IRCA works with limited funds, and is not funded to provide financial assistance to families, professionals, or individuals across the autism spectrum.
 However, we might be able to point you in the direction of grants (https://www.iidc.indiana.edu/pages/grant-funding-opportunities).